danicat/pacgo/step04/README.md

 ## Task 01: Making Ghosts

 Just like we've created a struct to hold our player data, we will create a similar one for ghosts.
 The only difference is that instead of holding a player global variable in memory we will have a slice of pointers to Ghosts.
-That way we can update each ghosts position in a very efficient way.
+That way we can update each ghost's position in a very efficient way.

 First, the declaration: